 This page allows to define the current register to be read/written:

-- The modbus type of the register (default is ‘holding register’),
+- Modbus type of the register (default is ‘holding register’),

-- The format: Modbus registers are 16 bit long, but they will be truncated for 8 bit values, and two consecutive registers will be assigned for 32 bit values.
+- Format: Modbus registers are 16 bits long, but they will be truncated for 8-bit values, and two consecutive registers will be assigned for 32-bit values.

-- The length: the number of consecutive registers to be accessed,
+- Length: the number of consecutive registers to be accessed,

-- The display mode for the retrieved value: either hexadecimal or decimal.
+- Display mode for the retrieved value: either hexadecimal or decimal.

-- The display mode of the register: either hexadecimal or decimal (this also affects the way you enter the register address).
+- Display mode of the register: either hexadecimal or decimal (this also affects the way you enter the register address).

 If you click “Save” then “Read”, you will get the following screen:

-Where the holding register at the address 0x130 of the slave 1 is read as a 32 bit value.
+Where the holding register at address 0x130 of slave 1 is read as a 32-bit value.

 You can now decide to keep this register in the Modbus page by swiping left its line.
 The ‘save’ button appears and, when clicked, the register line is stored.
-You can store multiple lines this way, preventing you to constantly edit the modbus settings.
+You can store multiple lines this way, preventing you from constantly editing the modbus settings.

-- The order of Bytes (32 bits values only)
+- The order of bytes (32-bit values only)

 - The monitoring period (in milliseconds)